All Episodes

 Let's do it together.

-So that was a pretty cool idea.
+Thought that was a pretty cool idea.

-Um we're gonna meet a guy, he now works for the uh Manhattan Institute.
+He now works for the Manhattan Institute.

-He's an adjunct fellow, he's a former mayor of St. Petersburg.
+He's a former mayor of St. Petersburg.

 Unbelievable story.

-He he literally spent time down there himself, and he'd go and meet the people in the 10th city and see what their problems were, and they ended up being able to help the people, and they did it by getting people back to work and getting others into schools and trying to get them the help they needed.
+And they did it by getting people back to work and getting others into schools and trying to get them the help they needed.

-Now, the guy happens to be a pretty solid staunch conservative.
+Now, the guy happens to be a pretty solid, staunch conservative.

 When he came up for re-election, he was able to win 90% of the black community's vote as a result of his work helping people.

-And for most of them, re-election is determined by inertia.
+And for most of them, reelection is determined by inertia.

 Don't do anything.

-Uh I might upset some people.
+I might upset some people.

-And then, you know, going from 2500 murders a year down to 500 and then less than that at some point.
+And then, you know, going from 2,500 murders a year down to 500 and then less than that at some point.

 Pretty amazing.